Sreekandapuram: Demographics

-As of 2011 Census, Sreekandapuram Panchayat had total population of 33,489 with 16,186 males and 17,303 females.
+As of 2011 Census, Sreekandapuram Panchayat had a total population of 33,489 with 16,186 males and 17,303 females.
 The sex ratio was 1069 women per 1000 men.
-Total number of households were 7,960 in the panchayat limits.
+The total number of households were 7,960 in the panchayat limits.
 In Sreekandapuram, 10.7% of the population was under 6 years of age.
 Sreekandapuram panchayat had overall literacy of 94.2% where male literacy was 96.9% and female literacy was 91.7%.

 Sreekandapuram Panchayat has administration over Sreekandapuram and Nediyanga villages.

 Religion

-The town of Sreekandapuram has a mixed population of Hindus, Muslims and Christian.
+The town of Sreekandapuram has a mixed population of Hindus, Muslims and Christians.

 A popular Hindu temple in the municipality is the historic Ammakoottam Mahadevi temple.
 The temple was looted and destroyed by Tipu Sultan, and nothing remained of it but earth and stones covered by bushes up until the 1970s.
 The land on which it stood was owned by the local Muslim community leader, and when people living around the temple claimed to have witnessed the Devi's presence, it was handed over to local Hindu community leaders and a new temple was built.

 Another important temple is the Sree Mahavishnu Temple located at Kottoor, 1.2 km away from Sreekandapuram near Iritty-Taliparamba state highway.
 This temple is said to be over 600 years old and is also said to have been destroyed by Tipu Sulthan.
 It was later rebuilt.
 It is one among the rare Lord Vishnu temples which face the west direction with 'vatta sreekovil'.'Punarprathishta Mahotsava' is celebrated every year in the first week of March.

 Thrikkadamba Shree Mahavishnu temple was also destroyed by Tippu and it is under reconstruction now.
 It is 4 km away from Sreekandapuram town in Taliparamba-Iritty highway.
 LordShiva and Vishnu are equally worshiped here.
 Vayakkara KAVUis another important place to visit in Sreekandapuram municipality.
 It is one of the important ecological places in the area.
 Vana Sasthav is the idol of the 'kavu' and people pay their offerings there in high devotion.

 The Malik Dinar mosque is situated at Pazhayangadi, 2.2 km from the town, and the Pazhayangadi Manna is 2 km away on the Payyavoor Road.